Warm weather does not mean service lateral freezing risk is over

 February 20, 2014

-Despite milder temperatures over the last few days, the frost line below Madison remains at least 6-feet deep.
-That means frozen service laterals (the pipe that runs from a home to a water main) are still a widespread problem throughout the city.
+Despite milder temperatures over the last week, the frost line below Madison remains around 6-feet deep.
+That means frozen service laterals (the pipe that runs from a home to a water main) can still be a problem.

-So far, the utility has directed more than 400 people living in areas at high risk for freezing to continuously run their water until further notice.
+So far, the utility has directed more than 600 people living in areas at high risk for freezing to continuously run their water until further notice.
 If the utility has directed you to run your water to prevent your service line from freezing, please do not turn it off, even if it’s warm outside.
-The utility will notify you when the frost line has receded to a safe depth.
+The utility will notify you when the frost line has receded to a safe depth, which could be sometime in April.
 Again, only customers directed by the utility to run their water will receive a billing credit for excess water used.

 Checking the temperature of your water: